nojsja/electron-re/README.md

 ###  electron-re
 ---------------

+> can only be used in electron project and test in electron@8.2.0

 Using `electron-re` to generate some service processs and communicate between `main process`,`render process` and `service`.
-In some `Best Practices` of electron tutorials, it suggest to put your code that occupy the CPU into rendering process instead of in main process, exactly `electron-re` means to do.
+In some `Best Practices` of electron tutorials, it suggests to put your code that occupy the CPU into rendering process instead of in main process, exactly `electron-re` means to do.
 #### I ) Instruction

 The `service` process is a customized render process that works in the background, receiving `path`, `options` as arguments: